optimizely/objective-c-sdk/OptimizelySDKCore/OPJMModel/README.md

-# JSONModel - Magical Data Modeling Framework for JSON
+# OPJMModel - Magical Data Modeling Framework for JSON

-JSONModel allows rapid creation of smart data models.
+OPJMModel allows rapid creation of smart data models.
 You can use it in your iOS, macOS, watchOS and tvOS apps.
 Automatic introspection of your model classes and JSON input drastically reduces the amount of code you have to write.